Synthetic Aperture Radar (SAR) Basics

 When bats fly in a cave, they use sound to navigate.
 Generally, they create sound waves from 50 to 120 dB.
 When this sound bounces off a wall and returns to the bat, it understands distance based on the echo.

 In general, the same principles apply to SAR.
 The satellite sends microwave pulses to Earth.
 The pulse returns back to the satellite and the sensor makes an image from the returned echoes.

-As mentioned earlier, microwave radar can see at night and through clouds and smoke.
+As mentioned earlier, microwave radar can be seen at night and through clouds and smoke.
 At any time of the day or in any type of weather condition, SAR works.

 Types of Radar Scattering

 First, we will provide a schematic for each type of scattering.
 After, we will give an interpretation of where each type of scattering occurs.

 Smooth Surface reflection comes from flat terrains like roads or water.
-For this type of scattering, very little energy of the transmitted pulse returns to the sensor (similar to a mirror).
+For this type of scattering, very little energy of the transmitted pulse returns to the sensor.